Trump, Irish prime minister differ on Brexit, meeting venue

 Losses notwithstanding, the financial trends for the Irish resort appear to be heading in the right direction.
 Operating losses last year were a third of those a year earlier.

-The golf courses are predominantly run by the president’s two adult sons, Eric and Donald Trump Jr., who did not take administration jobs but plan to reprise their 2016 roles as campaign surrogates for their father’s upcoming re-election bid.
+The golf courses are predominantly run by Eric and Donald Trump Jr., who did not take administration jobs but plan to reprise their 2016 roles as campaign surrogates for their father’s upcoming re-election bid.
 The two were also part of a retinue of adult Trump children who were highly visible during their father’s state visit to London, helpfully sharing images of their adventures on social media.

 Associated Press writers Bernard Condon in New York and Darlene Superville in Washington contributed reporting.